opengisch/qfieldsync/README.md

 It analyses the QGIS project and suggests and performs actions needed to make the project working on QField.

 More information can be found in the [QField documentation](http://www.qfield.org/docs/qfieldsync/index.html).

+The plugin can be download on the [QGIS plugin repository](https://plugins.qgis.org/plugins/qfieldsync/).